OpenGVLab/OmniQuant/README.md

 - `--tasks`: evaluating zero-shot tasks.
 - `--resume`: loading pre-trained OmniQuant parameters.
 - `--multigpu`: to inference larger network on multiple GPUs
-- `--real_quant`: real quantization, which can see memory reduce
+- `--real_quant`: real quantization, which can see memory reduce.
+Note that due to the limitations of AutoGPTQ kernels, the real quantization of weight-only quantization can only lead memory reduction, but with slower inference speed.
 - `--save_dir`: saving the quantization model for further exploration.